CYF2000127/MolNexTR/README.md

 ### Visualization
 Use Visualization/predict.ipynb for single or batched prediction and visualization.

-We also show some qualitative results of our method.
+We also show some qualitative results of our method below:

 ![visualization](figure/vs1.png)
 <div align="center">